-Good posture is very important and a part of being and to remain healthy.
-Posture helps you avoid back pain and premature wear on the bones, it improves lung performance and so many more.
+Good posture is crucial, and it is part of being healthy and physically fit.
+Posture helps you avoid back pain and premature wear on the bones.
+It improves lung performance and so many more health benefits.

 What Is Good Posture